mia-mat/ninetales/README.md

 ### Application Workflow
 1. User clicks "Apply" button on welcome message
 2. Bot creates a private application channel
-3. Staff review and use `/accept-app` or `/deny-app`
+3. Tails review and use `/accept-app` or `/deny-app`
 4. For accepted apps: Tail invites to guild, then when the player has joined, run `/close-accepted-app`
 5. Channel is automatically deleted after closure

+### Question Workflow
+1. User clicks "Ask a Question" button on welcome message
+2. Bot creates a private question channel
+3. Tails answer question, user acknowledges that the answer was satisfactory
+4. Tails use `/close-question` to close the question and delete the channel

-### Member Management
+### Misc.
+Member Management
-- Automatic data cleanup when members leave/are kicked from Discord
+- Automatic record deletion when members leave/are kicked from Discord
-- Prevents duplicate account linking

 ### Caching
 - **Hypixel API**: 5-minute cache for Discord usernames and guild ranks